The Burning Tigris: Reception

 In a critical review in The Independent, Mark Mazower wrote: "The horror of it all emanates vividly from the pages of Peter Balakian's new history.
 The sheer scale of the massacres has an overwhelming impact and his access to the accounts of survivors and diplomats, and his understanding of Armenian culture and society, help bring to life the world that was lost with the victims.
 It quickly becomes clear that the Holocaust was not the first such onslaught on an entire community; indeed, the parallels with that event are frequently underlined."
 However, Mazower harshly criticised Balkian for what he felt was his morality play view of the genocide with the Armenians as the pure, righteous victims being pursued by "malevolent perpetrators led by psychopaths such as Sultan Abdul Hamid".
 Mazower wrote that he believed that the break-down in relations between the Sublime Porte and the Armenians was to a large extent the responsibility of the latter as he accused Armenian revolutionaries of assassinating Ottoman officials out of the hope that the Ottomans would commit atrocities that would lead to great power intervention on their behalf just had happened in the Balkans.
 Likewise, Mazower wrote the Ottoman charge that the Armenians were a pro-Russian fifth column, through exaggerated, did have a basis in fact.
-Mazower wrote that over a million Muslim refugees had fled to the Ottoman empire from the Caucasus and the Balkans between 1860-1913, making the Muslim rage against Christians understandable, through not justified.
-Finally, Mazower wrote that after the Ottoman empire entered the First World War that the Ottoman forces had suffered a series of defeats with an invasion of the Russian Caucasus ending in a disaster while the Allies had landed in Gallipoli, which was the first stage of a plan to capture Constantinople, making it that appear in the spring of 1915 that the Sublime Porte was faced with destruction.
+Mazower wrote that over a million Muslim refugees had fled to the Ottoman Empire from the Caucasus and the Balkans between 1860 and 1913, making the Muslim rage against Christians understandable, through not justified.
+Finally, Mazower wrote that after the Ottoman Empire entered the First World War that the Ottoman forces had suffered a series of defeats with an invasion of the Russian Caucasus ending in a disaster while the Allies had landed in Gallipoli, which was the first stage of a plan to capture Constantinople, making it that appear in the spring of 1915 that the Sublime Porte was faced with destruction.
 Mazower wrote: "None of this in any way justifies what happened to the Armenians, but it underlines the existential crisis that faced the empire's young and arrogant leadership, humiliated on the battlefield, their grand strategy in ruins...The Burning Tigris remains, understandably enough, a work of denunciation.
 Even so, more than denunciation will be needed to help us make sense of what happened."